robin-mat/IA_Connect_Four/README.md

     <img src="src/resources/logo.jpg" alt="Logo">
   </a>
   <h3 align="center">IA_Connect_Four</h3>
+  <h4 align="center">AI for solving a power 4 in which the current player does not see the opponent's moves</h4>
 </div>

-AI for solving a power 4 in which the current player does not see the opponent's moves

 ## This project aims to implement and attempt to solve a Secret variant of Connect 4
 *Each player sees his own tokens, but not his opponents, until one of his tokens is stacked on top .*